 2. Forget the folk remedies: “Grab a pair of fine tipped tweezers, remove as quickly as possible as close to skin as you can by pulling it out in a smooth, continuous motion without twisting it,” Pritt says.
-And don’t light a match or roll it in butter, as in fact, those methods often result in only partial removal.
+No, you don’t need to light a match or roll it in butter, and in fact, those methods often result in only partial removal.

 3. Save it: Put the tick in a plastic bag in the freezer, especially if you think it may have been attached a long time, which may increase the risk of Lyme disease transmission.
 That way if you decide to see a doctor, they’ll be able to identify the type of tick that bit you, and even test it for disease-causing bacteria.
 Keep in mind, though, that you may not get infected even if the tick tests positive, Dempsey says.